Is this the real cause of the Dementia Crisis?

 Your brain is only as good as its blood flow: as blood flow diminishes so does brainpower

-The main processes that interfere with blood flow to the brain are low blood pressure and the gradual process of calcification of the arteries, including those supplying the brain.
+The main processes that interfere with blood flow to the brain are excessively low blood pressure and the gradual calcification of the arteries, including those supplying the brain.
 This process of the gradual loss of circulation is present in at least 80% of all of us.

 Meds that reduce blood pressure reduce blood flow to the brain.